The Rheumatoid Arthritis (RA) Joint Self-Exam Study

 About The Study

-Can a joint self-assessment for your rheumatoid arthritis (RA) give useful information to your rheumatologist?
+Can examining your own joints for your RA give useful information to your rheumatologist?

 To participate in this study you must: